Prohevy/Game-record/README.md

 Wrote code that mirrored the example image, made code that is necessary in app.mjs to add a visual record in index.html of each game

 Step six: Made the play count and rating UI work.

+Step seven:

+Added UI to the index.html fil that will facilitate adding a new game to the listing.